 One of the most serious weather concerns to James Island is the occurrence of tropical storms and hurricanes.
-The height of hurricane season lasts from late summer to early fall.
-Hurricanes bring threats of high winds, flooding, and strong wave action.
+Peak hurricane season lasts from late summer to early fall.
+Hurricanes bring threats of high winds, storm surge, flooding, and strong wave action, resulting in damaged infrastructure and interruptions in connectivity and public utilities.
 The last major hurricane to affect Charleston County was Hugo, which made landfall in September 1989.
 Building codes and ordinances to improve building quality help reduce storm damage from hurricanes and tropical storms.